James Henry Howe: Federal judicial service

 Howe was nominated by President Ulysses S. Grant on December 9, 1873, to a seat on the United States District Court for the Eastern District of Wisconsin vacated by Judge Andrew G. Miller.
 He was confirmed by the United States Senate on December 11, 1873, and received his commission the same day.
 He did not enjoy judicial duties and resigned after only a year of service, on January 1, 1875.

 Later career and death

-Following his resignation from the federal bench, Howe served as an attorney for the St. Paul, Minneapolis and Omaha Railroad in Chicago, Illinois, from 1875 to 1892, and served for a time on the board of the J. L. Perry Manufacturing Company.
+Following his resignation from the federal bench and railroad work, Howe served for a time on the board of the J. L. Perry Manufacturing Company.
 During a bitter fight among the state Republican Party over the United States Senate election in 1878-1879, with Howe's uncle Senator Timothy Howe facing a difficult re-election, several Republican officials floated the compromise of replacing Timothy Howe with James Howe, but the idea never came to fruition and Howe was instead replaced by Matthew H. Carpenter.

 Judge Howe hosted his uncle's funeral in 1883.
 After his uncle's death, an effort was made by Wisconsin's senators, Angus Cameron and Philetus Sawyer, to have James Howe appointed as his replacement as United States Postmaster General, but the effort was unsuccessful.

 He died on January 4, 1893, in Boston, Massachusetts, after a period of incapacitation.